espin086/angel-investor/README.md

 Labels: the label for this dataset indicates whether a start-up:
 * Is still operating (in-business)
 * Closed down and went out of business
-* Was acquired by a larger company
+* A larger company acquired it

 *note: that the data are unbalanced as the majority of the companies are still operating 80+% and only about 9% have failed.
-This is contrary to what we see in real life, where the majority of start-ups fail.
-This will be dealth with using various sampling techniques like SMOTE and oversampling the minority class.
+This disbalance is contrary to what we see in real life, where the majority of startups fail.
+This disbalance is reduced by sampling techniques like SMOTE and oversampling the minority class.

 * Datasets and their variables